 As the French and Indian War came to a close in North America in 1763, new tensions simmered throughout the western frontier of colonial America.
 Throughout the Ohio Country, native peoples struggled to adapt to the new post-war order, as the British commitment to settlement and expansion replaced the prior French trade-focused policies.
 The British occupation, which tended to view the native populace as subjects of a conquered land and not as equal cohabitants, raised tensions.
 New policies installed by General Jeffrey Amherst, which included restrictions on vital trade goods including ammunition and gunpowder, further inflamed emotions.
-The stage was set for renewed hostilities, and once again the French Creek Valley would be at the epicenter of a storm of violence, conflict and bloodshed.
+The stage was set for renewed hostilities, and once again the French Creek Valley would be at the epicentre of a storm of violence, conflict and bloodshed.

 A living history event titled, “Pontiac’s Rebellion – Uprising and Revenge on the Frontier” will be held at the Fairgrounds in Cochranton, Pennsylvania on Saturday, July 14 and Sunday, July 15, 2018.
 An acclaimed group of authors, historians, re-enactors and living historians will stage two full days of presentations and exhibits to explore this pivotal time period and the events that happened both in western Pennsylvania and throughout the Ohio Country.
 This year’s program will also include the rededication of the French Creek historical marker, recently refurbished and relocated to the French Creek Landing in Cochranton, by the Pennsylvania State Historic Preservation Office.

 An assortment of other exhibitors will be included on the grounds, including members of the Society of Pennsylvania Archaeology and the local French Creek Archaeological Society that will display and discuss 18th Century artifacts unearthed in the region.
 A variety of demonstrations including military drill, flint knapping and blacksmithing by the French Creek Living History Association and other re-enactment and historical groups will provide educational and entertaining activities for all members of the family.
 A variety of period “sutlers” will demonstrate crucial trade skills of the period, including forging, tinsmithing and fur trading.
 A formal “Children’s Program” will be offered – a first for this event - enabling young and aspiring historians to experience colonial history and life on a firsthand basis.
-Finally, a distinguished gathering of some of the leading artists who specialize on this period of history will also be present at the event, including western Pennsylvania residents Robert Griffing and John Buxton.

 The event is open to the public, and attendance and parking will be free.
 Primary parking will be at the Cochranton Junior-Senior High School.
 Food and beverages will be available for purchase throughout the day on Saturday at the Fairgrounds.
 The event’s sponsors and participants are hopeful that the event’s activities will be truly interesting and engaging for the public, and are excited about the prospects for what is becoming an annual event in our community and region.